How can education prepare students for the skilled technical workforce?

 The Hidden Innovation Infrastructure: Understanding the Economic Development Role of Tech.
 Ed. in the Changing Future of Work

 Technicians are essential to the functioning of the innovation economy, but the important role they play is often unrecognized.
-This study will examine the economic development impact of community college technician education and the Advanced Technological Education program in the context of the changing nature of work.
+This study examines the economic development impact of community college technician education and the Advanced Technological Education program in the context of the changing nature of work.

 Pathways to Science and Engineering Professions: Persistence and Career Choice

 What determines whether students pursue bachelor’s or master’s degrees in the biosciences and engineering to later enter careers in these fields?
-This project will examine the critical choice points in the pathway students take through college and into occupations in these two professions.
+This project examines the critical choice points in the pathway students take through college and into occupations in these two professions.

 Pathways into Careers in Information Technology: Community College Student Decision Making About Academic Programs and Jobs